wbrink/organizing-files/README.md

 > year_month_day.jpeg

 **_rename_files_datetaken.py_** assumes that the contents of the destination folder contains all JPEG files.
-This leaves it up to the user to make sure that the file contains jpegs as the scripts depends on the assumption of accessing EXIF data.
+This leaves it up to the user to make sure that the file contains only jpegs.
+The script depends on accessing EXIF data for each file in the directory.

 ## **Future**